bekk/bekk-christmas/post/kotlin/kotlinconf-preview-and-reflections-from-last-year.md

 title: '''Twas the night before KotlinConf'
 image: 'https://i.imgur.com/I8uhLjx.jpg'
 ingress: >-
-  'Twas the night before KotlinConf when half a dozen developers from Bekk set afoot on a journey.
+  'Twas the night before KotlinConf when we began on a journey.
 Leaving the snow clad north behind, heading for warmer shores of sealed classes, co-routines and extension functions in Copenhagen.

   Tomorrow the festivities, that are KotlinConf 2019, are upon us.
 And in that